Debian Admin - Your way to Debian World

 If you want o install mysql database in ubuntu you can use the same procedure.

-One Response to “MySQL Database Server Installation and configuration”
+4 thoughts on “MySQL Database Server Installation and configuration

 —–